kristenvaccaro/interaction-design/assignments.md

 #### No Coding Lab Week 10 - Open Coding Session

 Week 10 please come for help with any issues in the coding on your final project.
+-->

 ## Quizzes

 The quizzes will ask similar questions and prepare you for the final exam.
-Quizzes will be released on [PrairieLearn](https://us.prairielearn.com/pl/course_instance/165782) each Monday, and will be due by Friday 5PM.
+Quizzes will be during lecture and will start at exactly 1pm.
+We will collect them at 1:02pm, so please be on time!

 ## Final Exam